-A Board of Examiners is appointed, consisting of four members of the Mathematics Faculty (one of whom serves as Chair of Examiners), and one External Examiner.
-For 2023-24 the Board of Examiners is as follows: Prof Michael Monoyios (Chairman), Prof Sam Cohen, Prof Christoph Reisinger, Prof Ben Hambly, Dr Leandro Sánchez-Betancourt and Prof Luitgard Veraart (External Examiner - LSE).
-Assessors are
+A Board of Examiners is appointed, consisting of five members of the Mathematics Faculty (one of whom serves as Chair of Examiners), and one External Examiner.
+For 2023-24 the Board of Examiners is as follows: Prof Ben Hambly (Chair), Prof Sam Cohen, Prof Hanqing Jin, Prof Blanka Horvath, Dr Leandro

+Sánchez-Betancourt and Prof Luitgard Veraart (External Examiner - LSE).
+Assessors are appointed to assist the Examiners with marking.
+These Assessors are usually members of the Mathematics Faculty.
 Candidates should not, under any circumstances, seek to contact individual internal or external examiners.
 If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see section 11).